 VERIFY - to confirm that a problem exists after hearing the customer's concern; or, to confirm the effectiveness of a repair.

 VOLTAGE DROP - a reduction in voltage (electrical pressure) caused by the resistance in a component or circuit.

-Statement for Civil Rights All educational and vocational opportunities are offered without regard to race, color, national origin, gender, or physical disability.
+Statement for Civil Rights 5 All educational and vocational opportunities are offered v national origin, gender, or physical di